openmpf/openmpf-components/cpp/OcvYoloDetection/README.md

   To run them at build time specify `--build-arg RUN_GPU_TESTS=true` and `--build-arg TRITON_SERVER=<host>:<port>`.

 Note that both sets of tests can be run as part of the same `docker build` command, if desired.

-Additionally, the Triton tests can be run on a Docker image that is already built by using following command:

-`docker run --rm -w /opt/mpf/plugins/OcvYoloDetection/test --entrypoint ./OcvTritonYoloDetectionTest openmpf_ocv_yolo_detection:<tag-name> <triton-host>:<triton-port>`

-To execute the tests on a running Docker container, you can use the following command:

-`docker exec -w /opt/mpf/plugins/OcvYoloDetection/test <container-id> ./OcvTritonYoloDetectionTest <triton-host>:<triton-port>`